Boyd Dunlop Morehead

 Boyd Dunlop Morehead (24 August 1843 – 30 October 1905) was a politician in Queensland, Australia.
 He was Premier of Queensland from November 1888 to June 1890.

 Early life

 Boyd Morehead was born in Sydney, New South Wales, the second son and child of two sons and two daughters (and the only son to reach full adulthood) of businessman Robert Archibald Alison Morehead and his wife Helen Buchanan, née Dunlop.
-He studied at Sydney Grammar School and later matriculated at University of Sydney in 1860.
-He, however, did not continue at the university but joined the Bank of New South Wales, where he obtained some training in finance.
-He then entered the service of the Australian Investments Company and as a station inspector visited Queensland in 1866.